paradoxar/gopro-hero3-wear-os-remote/README.md

 A standalone Wear OS remote control app for the GoPro HERO3 / HERO3 Silver using the camera's legacy Wi-Fi HTTP API.

-This app was created to control a GoPro HERO3 from a Samsung Galaxy Watch without needing a physical GoPro remote mounted to a handlebar, vehicle, or watercraft.
+This app was created to control a GoPro HERO3 from a Samsung Galaxy Watch without needing a physical GoPro remote.

 ## Project Background